alebermudez-MGP/sops-bds/dag-01-quote-request.md

 <li>Once received → repeat 6A/6B with the confirmed name.</li>
 <li>If documentation cannot be obtained → escalate to Management.</li>
 </ul>
+📝 <strong>Document Verification:</strong> whenever any of these documents (contract, bank statement) are received — at this step or any other — review them thoroughly and extract the relevant information.
+As part of this review, update the merchant's name in Salesforce to match the contract (or driver's license, if provided).
+See <a href="./dag-05-quick-reference#section-8--document-verification">05 — Quick Reference, Section 8</a> for the full document verification checklist.
 </details>

 <details>